esplora/memento/README.md

 # Memento

-Memento is a driver for Laravel Cache which stores results only within a single request or job.
+**Memento** is a small package that only stores the result within a single request or job.

+Package adds a new cache stored in the container instance, which avoids using a [Laravel Cache](https://laravel.com/docs/cache#introduction) with access to the file system or fast storage like Redis when needed in a very short lifetime.

 ## Installation